-An artillery piece might be trayed with two or three crewmen.
+A gun might be trayed with two or three crewmen.
 The other crewmen could be loose.
+A caisson might have a separate tray.

 To make consistent trays, consider what others do:

 For 25mm to 30mm figures, most players tray their men at one-inch intervals so that each controls a 1" by 1" area.
 Cavalry controls 1" by $1\frac{1}{2}$ "